yanghuafang/map-pose-former/docs/TRAINING.md

 That target needs only the ground-truth pose, which every localization dataset has, so the same code runs unchanged on nuScenes.
-It reads detections from the model's output rather than the batch, so the loss never re-derives an assembly the model already built.
+It reads detections from the model's output rather than the batch — the model matches this frame's plus the previous frames' warped here, and re-deriving that assembly in the loss would be the same geometry written twice.

 **`volume` now trains the matcher.** When the surface was an MLP, this gradient went into the MLP.
 The surface is computed from the assignment now, so the only